Code-Victor/SignMeIn/Backend/README.md

     }
 }

-* 5. workers/signin - This endpoint is used to login workers
-* Method - POST
-* The required fields for this endpoint are
-* a. email - organization email
-* b. password - organization password
-* The response for this endpoint if authentication was successful is
-> response = {
-                'success': True,
-                'statusCode': status_code,
-                'message': 'User logged in successfully',
-                'access': access token,
-                'refresh': refresh token,
-                'authenticatedUser': {
-                    'username': worker's username(combination of firstname and lastname), 'email': worker's email,
-                }
-            }

 * 6. workers/dashboard - this endpoint is used to get current worker and can only be accessed by a registered worker
 * Method - GET